Bronchopulmonary Dysplasia (BPD)

 (See also Overview of General Problems in Newborns.)

-The delicate tissues of the lungs can be injured when the air sacs are over-stretched by the ventilator or by the pressure delivered through CPAP, or when they are exposed to high oxygen levels for some time.
+The delicate tissues of the lungs can be injured when the air sacs are over-stretched by the ventilator or by the pressure delivered through CPAP, or when they are exposed to high oxygen levels for a long time.
 As a result, the lungs become inflamed, and additional fluid accumulates within the lungs.
 Affected infants may not develop the normal number of air sacs.

 Symptoms of Bronchopulmonary Dysplasia

 Affected newborns usually breathe rapidly and may have signs of trouble breathing (respiratory distress), such as drawing in of the lower chest while breathing in, and low levels of oxygen in the blood.
 A low level of oxygen in the blood causes a bluish discoloration of the skin and/or lips (cyanosis).
+In newborns with dark skin, the skin may appear blue, gray, or whitish, and these changes may be more easily seen in the mucous membranes lining the inside of the mouth, nose, and eyelids.

 All of these symptoms and signs indicate that the newborn still needs supplemental oxygen or a ventilator.